How does a Tens Unit work?

 Break the Cycle of Pain

-The communication of pain to the brain from nerve endings or "cycle of Pain" works through a complex system.
+The communication of pain to the brain from nerve endings, or the "cycle of pain," works through a complex system.
 First, the area of pain travels through our body to the spinal cord.
 It then quickly continues to the spine until it reaches the subconscious part of our brain.
 Finally, the message is sent to the conscious part of our brain.
-This is where our brain pick-ups the warning and evaluates the situation and let us know if something is going wrong by giving pain.
+This is where our brain picks up the warning and evaluates the situation and lets us know if something is going wrong by giving pain.

-When a doctor performs a specific minor operation he/she will numb the area.
-If it’s major operation he/she will use anesthesia.
-For example: An abdominal operation would entail making an incision and anesthetizing us so there will no feeling of pain.
+When a doctor performs a specific minor operation, he/she will numb the area.
+If it’s a major operation, he/she will use anesthesia.
+For example: An abdominal operation would entail making an incision and anesthetizing us so there will be no feeling of pain.
 Our nerves around that area are now not capable of sending brain signals.
 The pathway to our brain is not able to send a message from that injured location.
 Our brain can only receive pain messages from individual routes in our body.
 This automatic process has been learned by observing newborns.
-When they feel pain they will withdraw into a fetal position and cry or scream.
-He/s knows that it has been hurt, but is not yet able to distinguish where the pain is coming from.
-By the time an infant is one year old its brain will have developed the sensory to tell where specific pain is coming from.
+When they feel pain, they will withdraw into a fetal position and cry or scream.
+He/she knows that it has been hurt, but is not yet able to distinguish where the pain is coming from.
+By the time an infant is one year old, its brain will have developed the sensory to tell where specific pain is coming from.
 This is a built-in protective circuit.

 This same research discovered that pain can manifest itself in different ways.
-There are scenarios where people will experience severe pain in their left arm and their immediate reaction is to assume that they were having a heart attack.
+There are scenarios where people will experience severe pain in their left arm and their immediate reaction is to assume that they are having a heart attack.
 The person goes to the closest hospital to be diagnosed by a doctor.
-Since the nerve pathways are located in the same pathway as for heart the person is confused and assumes that they are having a heart attack.
-As mentioned earlier, infants brains learn different pain paths.
+Since the nerve pathways are located in the same pathway as the heart, the person is confused and assumes that they are having a heart attack.
+As mentioned earlier, infants' brains learn different pain paths.
 But since heart attacks, gallbladder problems, and certain other adult illnesses usually occur later in life, our body has not yet been programmed to be able to send an accurate alert pathway message to the brain, telling us where the exact location is.

-When people experience and accident and are injured there are endorphins that are "injected" into the blood stream.
+When people experience an accident and are injured, there are endorphins that are "injected" into the bloodstream.
 These endorphins are natural pain killers and will temporarily stop the receptors for pain.
 Endorphins make us feel good in order to buy (give) us time to get help or to find help.
 TENS devices have been shown to release endorphins through the electrical stimulation.

 People with long-term chronic pain can become depressed and may not cope or function well.
 This may be because their station gates are wide open, allowing more pain messages through to their brain.

-There is fast pain and a slow pain.
-Using the above example-the pinched finger-displays fast pain to get the bodies attention so that the brain will quickly tell someone to retract their finger from the drawer.
-This is known as a post warning,.
-A normal reaction would be to rub the injured finger and/or put heat on it to make it feel better This personal attention will somewhat or totally close off pain gates so that the brain receives less pain.
+There is fast pain and slow pain.
+Using the above example—the pinched finger—displays fast pain to get the body's attention so that the brain will quickly tell someone to retract their finger from the drawer.
+This is known as a post warning.
+A normal reaction would be to rub the injured finger and/or put heat on it to make it feel better.
+This personal attention will somewhat or totally close off pain gates so that the brain receives less pain.

 Slow pain is more complex than fast pain.
-It references in past experiences schema (background) resources to tell people how to react to more serious pain injuries (situations) such as similar situations.
-Slow pain tolerance level varies depending on past experiences and how the person feels at the time of injury.
-They also may react differently to slow pain verses fast pain.
-Instead of quickly pulling away (retracting from the situation) the muscles become contracted or freeze, allowing time for the body to compose itself and to release endorphins to the area.
+It references past experiences and schema resources to tell people how to react to more serious pain injuries such as similar situations.
+Slow pain tolerance levels vary depending on past experiences and how the person feels at the time of injury.
+They also may react differently to slow pain versus fast pain.
+Instead of quickly pulling away (retracting from the situation), the muscles become contracted or freeze, allowing time for the body to compose itself and to release endorphins to the area.
 Both types of pain react positively to comforting, soothing, and rubbing, etc.

 Researchers have discovered that each type of pain receptor has its own pathway that carries messages to the brain.
 Painkillers affect each pain receptor differently.
 Depending on the strength, they block slow pain receptor messages of chronic pain, but can have little effect on fast-pain receptor messages to the brain.
 Painkillers work on pain tolerance, but have little or no effect on pain threshold.